York University Faculty of Health

-York University Faculty of Health was founded in 2006.
-Led by Dean Paul McDonald, it is based in Toronto, Ontario, Canada and is part of York University's campus of 50,000 students.
+The York University Faculty of Health was founded in 2006.
+Led by Dean David Peters, the Faculty is based in Toronto, Ontario, Canada and is part of York University's campus of over 53,000 students.

-The Faculty of Health, with 9,000 undergraduate students, 800 graduate students and 400 faculty members offers six undergraduate programs: Health Studies (Policy, Management and Informatics), Kinesiology & Health Science, Nursing, Psychology, Neuroscience, and Global Health.
-Additionally, the Faculty has launched the Health Leadership and Learning Network, a continuing education unit focusing on various issues of interest including inter-professional care.
+The Faculty of Health, with over 10,000 undergraduate students, over 600 graduate students and over 200 full-time faculty members, offers six undergraduate programs: Global Health, Health Studies (Health Policy, Management, and Digital Health), Kinesiology and Health Science, Neuroscience, Nursing, and Psychology.

 The Faculty is affiliated with Stong and Calumet Colleges.
-The current dean, Professor Paul W. McDonald, was appointed in May 2016.
-His term started on July 1, 2016 when he replaced the inaugural dean of ten years, Dr Harvey Skinner.
+The current dean, Dr. David Peters, was appointed in May 2022.
+His first term started January 1, 2023 when he replaced the outgoing dean, Dr. Paul McDonald.

-Internationally, the Faculty has collaborated with major institutions such as the Rajasthan University of Health Sciences in India, the Chongqing Public Health Bureau in China, and in the Middle East (e.g. Tel Aviv University, Al Quds University, Jordan University of Science and Technology).
+Internationally, the Faculty has partnered with institutions in Europe, Africa, and South America offering students the chance to study abroad as part of select degrees.
+Co-op opportunities are also available in Health programs (except nursing), allowing students to gain paid work experience while completing their degree.

 Academic Units & Programs

-The Faculty of Health offers a range of undergraduate, graduate and certificate education programs, as well as engages in integrative basic science, applied research and knowledge mobilization.
-The academic units, two colleges and Health Leadership and Learning Network form the core of the Faculty of Health's integrated model for linking undergraduate, graduate and continuing education programs.
+The Faculty of Health offers a range of undergraduate, graduate and certificate programs and engages in integrative basic science, applied research and knowledge mobilization.
+The academic units and two colleges (Stong and Calumet) form the core of the Faculty of Health's integrated model linking undergraduate, graduate and student success programs.